yanyundoris/FeatureRanking/README.md

 3. Find misclassified data point (For classification problem only)
 4. Find correlation coefficience among features and label.

+## You are welcome to:

+1. Report bug for this project, and
+2. Add new function which we will frequently use when we train a model

 ## What dependencies you need to install